schuwan/Reverse-Angular/README.md

     - AWS_ACCESS_KEY
     - AWS_SECRET_KEY

-Create services for each deployment above, where all three will also act as load balancers
+Create services for each deployment above, where all three will also act as load balancers.

+Install Jenkins Pipeline and Grafana on the cluster.
+Note: due to us not being able to access GCP services we requried to setup Role Bindings to get it working in the cluster properly.